Edmund J. Davis

-Edmund Jackson Davis (October 2, 1827 – February 24, 1883) was an American lawyer, soldier, and politician.
+Edmund Jackson Davis (October 2, 1827 – February 7, 1883) was an American lawyer, soldier, and politician.
 Davis was a Southern Unionist and a general in the Union Army in the American Civil War.
 He also served as the 14th Governor of Texas from 1870 to 1874, during the Reconstruction era.
-Reviled by many Texans during and after the Civil War as a traitor for his open support for the North and his attempts to break up Texas into several Northern-controlled states, Davis is known for leasing prisoners to private corporations to alleviate state budget shortfalls.
+Davis supported civil rights and voting rights for African Americans.
+Reviled by many former Confederate Texans and white supremacists during and after the Civil War as a traitor for his open support for the North and his attempts to break up Texas into several Northern-controlled states, Davis leased prisoners to private corporations to alleviate state budget shortfalls.

 Early years

 Davis was born in St. Augustine, Florida, a son of William Godwin Davis and the former Mary Ann Channer.
 His father was a lawyer and land developer in St. Augustine, the oldest permanent settlement in the United States.
 In 1848, after the signing of the Treaty of Guadalupe Hidalgo, Davis moved with his parents to Galveston, Texas.

 The next year, Davis moved to Corpus Christi, where he was admitted to the bar.
 He was an inspector and deputy collector of customs from 1849 to 1853, when he was appointed district attorney of the 12th Judicial District, which included Webb County in south Texas.
 He became a judge in that district.

 The 1850 census has Davis living on Grant Street in downtown Laredo, the seat of Webb County.
 Davis, three carpenters, and a laborer were residing, apparently in a boarding house, with Tomasa Benavides and her children when the census was taken that year.
 He subsequently maintained a ranch in Webb County and conducted his law practice in Laredo.
 For a time he was a judge of the state's 29th Judicial District.